 - If you’ve used the method in the past, how successful was it?
 Can it be improved upon?

 - Have you performed a full competitor analysis to explore what strategies have worked for your competitors?
+(Check out these 5 competitive analysis frameworks for ideas.)

 - If you haven’t tried certain tactics, do you have some flexible budget you can use to experiment and see what works?